kitctf/www/_posts/2014-11-13-getting-started.md

 For a nice overview on memory corruption bugs and exploitation see this white paper: [History of Memory Corruption Attacks (pdf)](https://media.blackhat.com/bh-us-10/whitepapers/Meer/BlackHat-USA-2010-Meer-History-of-Memory-Corruption-Attacks-wp.pdf).
 That should get you up to speed on memory corruption bugs so you can recognize these vulns in the challenges and then do more research on them if needed.

 To develop some more practical skills you can take a look at the [microcorruption](https://microcorruption.com) game.
 It's a browser based exploitation course guiding you through memory corruption exploitation on an embedded platform.
-It's designed for beginners but you will need to read up on the topics on your own.
+It's designed for beginners but you will need to read up on the topics on your own.\\
+Also, you can give the [exploit-excercises](https://exploit-exercises.com/) or the [overthewire wargames](http://overthewire.org/wargames/) mentioned above a try.

 ### Cryptography